Buddhist monks and a devotee at Nai Yang Temple in Phuket, Thailand, Photo Credit: Accidental Travel Writer.

 Be careful taking tuk tuks.
 Many tuk-tuk drivers will take you shops or tourist destinations where they will get a kickback rather than taking you where you want to go.

 Despite your best efforts, cultural misunderstandings can still occur, but it is advisable to give the other person the benefit of the doubt.

 Shouting, yelling, or blowing your top won’t generally get you very far.
 The display of strong emotions is frowned upon in Thailand.

 Best to say, “Mai ben rai!”, which roughly means, “No problem”.

 If you’re not driving, buses are the preferred way of traveling around Thailand for short distances.

 For longer trips, air travel is preferred.
 Several airlines fly domestic routes.

 For a completely different take on Thailand, read Thailand: Deadly Destination by John Stapleton.

-Thailand is a great travel destination, and a basic understanding of Thai culture and etiquette can lead to a much for enjoyable stay in the Land of Smiles.
-This post contains affiliate links.
+Thailand is a great travel destination, and a basic understanding of Thai culture and etiquette can lead to a much for a more enjoyable stay in the Land of Smiles.